White Window 1.xx User's Guide

 Tabular Format | Other functions | Troubleshooting | Technical reference

-White Windows starts in offine mode.
+Offline mode White Windows starts in offine mode.
 This means that the window controls do not represent or modify the settings on whatever 502X device might be attached to your PC.
 The controls instead represent the state of a virtual device that is stored in PC memory.
 This virtual device has the same parameters of a real device, and White Windows will react to changes of these parameters in most cases exactly as if the device were real.

+The virtual device can be saved to disk for upload to a real device later.
 Offline mode is a good place to experiment with the capabilities of White Windows.
 For further instruction on using White Windows to change parameters, proceed to Editing parameters.
 If you want to go online now, proceed to Connecting to hardware.

 Contents|Setting up the hardware | Getting started | Connecting to the hardware | Filters | Limiting